-One of the most common tasks my Social Media Consultant clients ask me to do is analyse a company’s Social Media presence.
-Sometimes they want my feedback on all the main ones – LinkedIn, Twitter, Facebook, Pinterest, Google+ and YouTube, and other times they just need a report on how a person or company is using each platform.
+One of the most common tasks my social media Consultant clients ask me to do is analyse a company’s social media presence.
+Sometimes they want my feedback on all the main ones – LinkedIn, Twitter, Facebook, Pinterest, Pinterest and YouTube, and other times they just need a report on how a person or company is using each platform.

 The Consultant needs this analysis for audit purposes so they can quickly see how the company (an existing or potential client) is using the platform so they can improve what they’re doing and ensure they’re consistently delivering a professional, well-defined message that reflects their brand in-line with all their other (on and offline) marketing efforts.